SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

                   rel: null
                   target: null
                   title: null
-            text: '30 year history'
+            text: '31 year history'
           -
             type: text
             text: ', MBLGTACC has become a destination for acclaimed entertainers, activists, and thought leaders, including Kate Borenstein, J Mace III, Chely Wright, Janet Mock, Jujubee, and others.
 From the very beginning, conference organizers sought to create an oasis in what Justin Connor (MBLGCC ‘94) says was seen as “a queer desert.”'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
-            text: 'MBLGTACC has also given a platform for countless local and regional leaders and performers.
-Much of this success is the product of rich ties to our communities around the Midwest, and we''re excited to expand our circles.'
+            text: "MBLGTACC has also given a platform for countless local and regional leaders and performers.
+Much of this success is the product of rich ties to our communities around the Midwest, and we're excited to expand our circles."
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text